Breakpoint properties dialog box

 the type of instruction at the address of the breakpoint,

 The image or shared object containing the address of the breakpoint is loaded, and the breakpoint is set.

-The breakpoint is in an application that is not connected to a target.
+The breakpoint is in an application on a target that is not connected.

 The image or shared object containing the address of the breakpoint has not yet been loaded.
 The breakpoint becomes active when the image or shared object is loaded.

-A dialog box that displays one or more breakpoint or sub-breakpoint addresses.
-You can use the check boxes to enable or disable the breakpoints.
+A dialog box that displays one or more breakpoint or sub-breakpoint addresses with check boxes where you can enable or disable them.